-The Main Window shows an overview of all known devices that have been found through discovery or direct entry.
-There is a significant amount of information available from this screen and setting options.
+The Main Window provides an overview of all known devices that have been found through discovery or direct entry.
+There is a significant amount of information available from this screen, including setting options.

-· Main Window Overview
+Main Window Overview

-The columns of the main window give a great deal of information about each device.
-The column meanings are as follows.
+The columns of the main window provide a great deal of information about each device.